bertob/mail/README.md

 * No formatting via UI.
 Formatting is possible via Markdown, but generally not recommended.
 * Attachments can be added by dragging and dropping files on the compose view.
+* After clicking the "Send" button, a little notification appears on top of the Conversation List that allows the user to undo the action for 5 seconds.
+After 5 seconds the message is sent.